Zachpierce15/Organize-Yourself-Full-Stack/README.md

-# Starter-Repo
+## How to start app
-## Instructions
+1. npm install
-   1. Create a new Repository
+2. npm run build
-   2. Use this repo as the import repository.
+3. npm start

-   3. Get started on new Project!
+After you've run these above command your app should be running on localhost